BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ------------------------------------------------------------------------

 ## 📖 5.2 Step-by-Step Proof

+Prove that maximizing the expected log-likelihood is mathematically equivalent to minimizing the expected Kullback-Leibler (KL) divergence.

 **Goal:** We want to show that finding the parameters $\theta$ that minimize the expected KL divergence leads to the exact same formula as maximizing the log-likelihood.